microsoft/vcpkg-docs/vcpkg/commands/add-version.md

 ## Description

-The `x-add-version` command updates the version database for vcpkg ports.
+The `x-add-version` command updates the [version database](..\users\versioning.concepts.md#acquiring-port-versions) for vcpkg ports.
 By default, it operates on a specified port.
 With the appropriate switches, users can choose to process all ports or change the default behavior regarding formatting checks and version updates.

+To use the command:
+1. After making changes to a port, navigate to the vcpkg directory.
+2. Run `vcpkg x-add-version <port-name>`, replacing `<port-name>` with the name of the port you've edited.
+3. This will add or update the version entry for your port in the version database.

 ## Options